 - Taking action within the community using insights collected from your audience

-Marketers that keep up on these things find success using a community marketing strategy.
+Marketers need to keep up on these things to find success using a community marketing strategy – and we have the data to back it up.

 Participate in Discussions, But Don’t Take Over